 We saw differences in the employment of older workers even in countries that we thought were similar, she says.
-For example, although Canada and the U.K. share many policies common to liberal welfare regimes, the research team found Canada to be more similar to Sweden than to the U.K. with respect to many outcomes.
+For example, although Canada and the U.K. share many policies common to liberal welfare regimes, the research team found Canada to be more like Sweden than the U.K. with respect to many outcomes.
 She adds, however, that in a descriptive study such as this,

-we can identify differences but due to the study design, cannot clearly identify the policy influences that shape these differences.
+we can identify differences but, due to the study design, we cannot clearly identify the policy influences that shape these differences.